Contents (Click to skip to that section):

 - “Median” has the same number of letters as “Middle”.

 Still aren’t sure what the difference is between the three?
-Watch the video or read the mean, median and mode definitions below for a full explanation of each term.
+Watch the video or read on for more info:

 - The mean (average) is found by adding all of the numbers together and dividing by the number of items in the set: 10 + 10 + 20 + 40 + 70 / 5 = 30.